LorenzoPecorari/iot_project/code/central/README.md

 The message is sent to the broker with the function <code>esp_mqtt_client_publish()</code>.

-Mqtt trnasmission is added to simulate a internet connection of this little network.
+Mqtt trasmission is added to simulate a internet connection of this little network.

 <h3>Threshold definition</h3>